Home Open Back Headphone Reviews The Koss KPH30i Will Change YOUR Life!!

 You can wear this bad boy on your neck without looking like you just walked out of a Head-Fi meet with a duffel bag full of overpriced DACS.

-It’s an experience you won’t soon forget and a headphone that personally changed my life and made me re-evaluate music all over again.
+It’s an experience you won’t soon forget and a headphone that personally changed my life and made me re-evaluate what I thought I knew about recorded music.

 So buy one today.
 It’s $20.
 Chump change.